143 miles (231 km) | |

 Passengers will arrive in Florence at Florence's Villa Costanza Bus Station.
 Villa Costanza is some 5 miles (8 km) outside of the city center.
 Travelers can reach Florence city center from Villa Costanza via Tram 1/3, which takes 40 minutes.

-The cheapest way to travel between Rome and Florence is a bus with an average price of $6 (€5).
+The cheapest way to travel to Florence from Rome is a bus with an average price of $6 (€5).

 This is compared to other travel options from Rome to Florence: